ANIO-Official/character-counter/README.md

   />

  ```
- 3. Depending on the gameName set you will see the goal progress for the related goal and stat.
+ 3. Depending on the goalName set you will see the goal progress for the related goal and stat.

   - 'Min.
 Words' -> Show whether minimum words goal is met in comparison to current stats.
   - 'Max.
 Words' -> Show whether maximum words goal is met in comparison to current stats.